Brian Patrick Clarke: Career

 Clarke starred as Greg Marmalard on the TV sitcom Delta House.
 He played a recurring character for two seasons on the comedy-drama Eight is Enough, Merle "The Pearl" Stockwell, a professional baseball player who marries middle sister, Susan (Susan Richardson).

 He has made guest appearances on many TV series, including Baywatch, Party of Five, ER, CSI: Miami, and Drop Dead Diva.
 He has appeared on the soap operas General Hospital, The Bold and the Beautiful, The Young and the Restless, and Sunset Beach.
-He also appeared in the films Blood and Guts (1978), Sleepaway Camp II: Unhappy Campers (1988) and Exorcism (2003).
+He also appeared in the films Blood and Guts (1978), Sleepaway Camp II: Unhappy Campers (1988) and Sydney White (2007).

 Personal life

 Clarke is married to Olympian artistic gymnast and sports commentator Kathy Johnson.
-They have two sons, Sean, a pole vaulter who competes for the University of Pennsylvania, and Cary from a previous marriage.
+They have two sons, Sean, a pole vaulter who competed for the University of Pennsylvania and was a two-time All-American, jumping 5.50 (18'1/2"), as well as Texas A&M during grad school in 2021, and Cary from a previous marriage.
 They reside in Orlando, Florida.

 He has run several marathons, including a sub three-hour marathon in Los Angeles in the late 1980s.